GDWCAR Office Information Related to COVID

 The GDWCAR building is open to all members.
 GDWCAR is now strongly recommending the wearing of masks by staff and visitors in our office and supports vaccination for all eligible individuals.
 Vaccinations have shown to be an effective measure to reduce the spread of COVID-19.
 If you are interested in vaccinating yourself, see the links below.

 We would like to emphasize that we are still here for our members.
 Please continue to find information and address concerns via our website, email, phone, and social media.
-We are working hard to ensure that the needs of our REALTORS® and Affiliates will continue to be met during this temporary adjustment to our office arrangement.

 The Association will continue to operate under the following guiding principles: